acc0untz0138/DenpaEx/README.md

 ## Upcoming Features

-01) Add Faster Chart Loading.
-02) Add long song support (will be hard as SHIT).
+01) Add long song support (will be hard as SHIT).
-03) Add search box in FreeplayState.
+02) Add search box in FreeplayState.
-04) Add keybind reminders on the start of songs.
+03) Add keybind reminders on the start of songs.
-05) Add Character and Quant-Based Note Colors.
+04) Add Character and Quant-Based Note Colors.
-06) Add "Play as Opponent" option in GameplayChangersSubstate.
+05) Add "Play as Opponent" option in GameplayChangersSubstate.
-07) Add a toggle for OG & denpa icons.
+06) Add a toggle for OG & denpa icons.
-08) Add compatibility for .frag files/shaders (prolly not possible).
+07) Add compatibility for .frag files/shaders (prolly not possible).

 ## License Summary